Customer Experience and Technology

 In a world where customers can get almost anything they want on-demand, customer experience has become the great differentiator between businesses that succeed and those that don’t.
-Customers crave human interaction, and delivering an amazing customer experience is a sure-fire way to earn that word-of-mouth buzz that leads to lasting growth.
+Customers crave human interaction, and delivering amazing customer experiences is a sure-fire way to earn that word-of-mouth buzz that leads to lasting growth.

 As more and more companies focus on customer experience, you need to find a way to distinguish yourself from your competitors.
 More importantly, you should always be looking for new ways to create the most surprising, unique customer experience possible.